TimSVector/vc_scripts_submodule/README.md

       --print_exc           Prints exceptions
       --timing              Prints timing information for metrics generation -v, --verbose         Enable verbose output

 ```

 # Change log
+11/2024
+* Added option for source root to add an absolute path to the beginning of the relatives coverage paths
+* Fixed a lcov coverage error when VC Project coverage is not in Source File Perspective mode

 9/2024
 * Initial submodule commit